-Like other bed-in-a-box brands, Purple ships its mattress compressed in a cylinder case.
-It takes several hours for the mattress decompress.
+Purple, like other bed-in a-box brands also ships its mattress compressed inside a cylinder.
+It takes a few hours for the mattress to fully decompress.

-Purple’s main differentiator is the Hyper-Elastic Polymer Purple Grid, which covers the top layer.
+Purple’s key differentiator is its patented Hyper-Elastic Polymer Purple Grid that covers the top layer of their mattresses.
 This gel-like material is temperature-regulating, breathable, and has a soft, squishy feel.
-It is also molded in a comfort grid, which increases airflow and helps to breathe the mattress.
+It’s also molded into a comfort grid design, which boosts airflow and helps the mattress breathe.

 This layer is complemented by a 3.5” transition layer of 1.8 lb density foam to provide additional pressure relief and support.
 Finally, the base layer is made of 4” of 2 lb density poly foam to add durability and structure to the mattress.

 All of the materials used by Purple are CertiPUR-US certified and free from harmful chemicals.
 The majority of their foams also have CleanAir GOLD ratings, which is yet another way that Purple promotes healthy sleep.
 Purple mattresses have a slight new mattress smell, but this goes away within a few days, especially if you are in a well ventilated room.

 The Purple Mattress scores 7.5/10 on our motion isolation test, which means it limits the transfer of movement between sleepers.
 This is an excellent score for couples sharing a bed.

 The top layer is a patented hyperelastic polymer mesh called Smart Comfort Grid.
 This unique material buckles under heavier areas to offer support and create a floating sensation that many sleepers love.